2017 Challenge Cup final

 The 2017 Challenge Cup Final was the 116th cup-deciding game of the rugby league 2017 Challenge Cup Season.
 It was held at Wembley Stadium in London on 26 August 2017, kick off 15:00.
-The final was contested by Hull F.C. and Wigan Warriors.
+The final was contested by Hull F.C. and the Wigan Warriors.
 The game saw Hull F.C. beat Wigan by 18 points to 14.

 Background

 The 2017 Challenge Cup Final marks Wigan Warriors's fifth final of the Super League era and Hull F.C.'s fifth.
 In addition it is the fourth time the two sides had met in the competition, having met previously in the 1958–59 Challenge Cup Final, 1984–85 Challenge Cup Final, and 2013 Challenge Cup Final, with the Warriors winning 16–0 in their most recent meeting in addition to winning both finals in the pre-Super League era.
 Wigan had previously won a record 19 challenge cup finals compared to Hull's four.